How to progress from one stage of your qualification to the next.

 The SU can also advise you on how to apply for extenuating circumstances.
 It is important to report personal issues that impact on your studies before you are assessed.
 Otherwise, the examiners may not take your circumstances into account.
 Your School or Institute’s procedure for reporting extenuating circumstances can be found in your handbook.

 There are different progression rules and regulations for different years, and for undergraduate and postgraduate students.

-The progression page on the ARCS website has full details of the requirements – including the number of credits you’ll need – to pass your year or to progress to your dissertation or postgraduate project.
+The Academic Regulations on the ARCS website have full details of the requirements – including the number of credits you’ll need – to pass your year or to progress to your dissertation or postgraduate project.

 When to select your modules

 - New students can usually select modules for the year in September.

 - Returning students can usually select modules for the next year in May.

 Please note: not all courses allow module selection – you might be allocated modules instead.